rethamlai/transform-abs-data/README.md

 ## How to use this for your own ABS data
 1. Open your ABS workbook's developers tab and then press "View Code"
-  - If the Developers tab is not showing in your Excel Ribbon, please see this: https://support.microsoft.com/en-us/topic/show-the-developer-tab-e1192344-5e56-4d45-931b-e5fd9bea2d45
+  - If the Developers tab is not showing in your Excel Ribbon, please see this link on how to open the tab: https://support.microsoft.com/en-us/topic/show-the-developer-tab-e1192344-5e56-4d45-931b-e5fd9bea2d45

 2. Open any module and then paste the below into the module: